-Battered aliens may qualify after the expiration of the 5-year disqualification period provided the alien has or can be credited with 40 QQs.
+Battered aliens may qualify after the expiration of the 5-year disqualification period.
 The FDSH or SAVE may verify the lawful presence of a battered alien, in which case no further verification is needed.
 However, if electronic verification is not possible, the documents that are needed are those listed in the chart at 102.05.13, Alien Status Chart.